-I was first introduced to the world of finance in New York when participating in a work-study program during the Winter of 2017.
-All program participants were matched with a financial institution.
+I was first introduced to the world of finance in New York when participating in a work-study program in 2017.
+Everyone in the program was matched with a financial institution.
 I was studying engineering at the time, and as a result, I walked into my internship having never taken an accounting or finance course and quickly realized how much I had to learn.

 Although both experiences were in the investment management space, they were quite unique.
 I learned a lot from both about evaluating potential investments and managing trading risks, but my most valuable learnings were more intangible — the importance of being a team player and being team-oriented, asking for help when needed, sharing my opinions, and being creative.

-I knew I wanted to learn how companies are run (what works and what does not), and realized the best way to do that would be to work closely with founders and participate in deep due diligence, characteristic of private equity deal processes.
+I knew I wanted to learn how companies are actually run (what works and what does not), and realized the best way to do that would be to work closely with founders and participate in deep due diligence, which is more characteristic of private equity deal processes.
 I also knew that I wanted to work in an environment where I would constantly be challenged and work with people who were smarter than me.
-The corporate development role met these criteria.
+The investing role checked all of those boxes.

 How did you end up at Alpine Investors and then ASG?

 Then, think about whether those values resonate with you.
 Be prepared to work hard, and seek out opportunities to work with and learn from a variety of interesting and intelligent people who will challenge you to improve every day.

 What have been some of the biggest learnings and challenges in your professional development, how did you overcome them?